zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 ---
 layout: post
-title: I Confess, I'm a Messy Side Projector
+title: I Confess, I'm a Lousy Side Projector
 excerpt: My friends consider me a hacker and a side projector.
 And I create projects of various sizes publicly sharing most of them on GitHub.
 I recently realized that I was losing track of those projects and most of them are half complete, to say the least. --- So not to lose track of things, I decided to write them down.
-updated: 2015-08-22
+updated: 2015-08-23
 categories:
 - reference
 - personal
 tags:
-- side project
+- side projects
 - hacking
 - reference
 ---